 Foreign Enforcement Questionnaires

-If you did not receive your monthly Social Security payment this month, your benefits have likely been suspended because we did not receive the annual questionnaire form that was mailed to you.
+If you have not received your monthly Social Security payments since February, your benefits have probably been suspended.
+This is because we did not receive the annual questionnaire form that was mailed to you.

 To reinstate your benefit payments, you will need to print and complete one of the forms listed below: